December 20, 2019

 Hundreds Pack Army Corps Hearing

 The US Army Corps of Engineers held what could be the last public meeting on the trouble CMP corridor proposal, and boy did Mainers show up!
 Nearly 300 packed the room, the vast majority of whom were opposed to this disastrous project.
-The hearing and a press conference NRCM held were covered extensively by the media, including the Associated Press, Maine Public, WGME, WMTW, and News Center Maine.
+The hearing and a press conference NRCM held were covered extensively by the media, including Maine Public, WGME, WMTW, and News Center Maine.

 Days later, CMP’s PAC was forced to pull the names of several environmental groups it had been claiming support the project and its parent company was fined for issues stemming from poor management at CMP.

 The Pulitzer Center and Maine Public partnered on an in-depth, multi-story series about the cultural and environmental impacts of large-scale hydro.
 And Canadian tribal members recently toured through Maine to highlight these impacts on native people in Canada.